 August 19th is National Aviation Day.
-Encourge kids to learn more about the history of aviation with this great recycled mini bi-plane craft.
+Encourage kids to learn more about the history of aviation as they make this great recycled mini bi-plane craft.
+The materials are inexpensive and probably close at hand.

 1 toilet paper tube